Alver415/HopalongAttractor/README.md

 -= Objective =-
 Create beautiful fractal images using Hopalong Attractor Functions.
 Small changes in variables and initial conditions greatly alter the pattern created by the hopalong function.
 Colors and fading were added for effect.

+Main method is in Main.java so run it from there.

 -=Controls=-

 WASDQE: Move Camera